jasminmif/react-interactive-paycard/README.md

 # react-interactive-paycard

-Inspired from a vue project [vue-interactive-paycard](https://github.com/muhammederdem/vue-interactive-paycard), i decided to clone and code the same on React.
+Inspired from a vue project [vue-interactive-paycard](https://github.com/muhammederdem/vue-interactive-paycard), i decided to recreate the same on React as a part time fun project.

 A fantastic credit card form with smooth and sweet micro-interactions.
 Includes number formatting, validation and automatic card type detection.
 Built with vuejs and also fully responsive